uraimo/WS281x.swift/README.md

 This library simplifies the configuration of series of WS281x leds (WS2811, WS2812, WS281x), sometimes marketed as NeoPixels, regardless of the form in which they are sold: strips, matrices, rings, etc...

 You will be able to set the color of individual pixels (with both sequential and matrix coordinates) or set them in bulk with a single call (faster, recommended for smoother animations).
-Click [here](https://fat.gfycat.com/HospitableFickleJoey.gif) or [here](https://giant.gfycat.com/UltimateAgileBeardeddragon.gif) for two real-time gifs that show what you could do with this library.
+Click [here](https://fat.gfycat.com/HospitableFickleJoey.gif) or [here](https://giant.gfycat.com/UltimateAgileBeardeddragon.gif) for two real-time gifs that show an example what you can do with this library.

 ## Usage

-First of all an hardware note, WS281x leds are 3-pins 5V devices (Vcc,DataIN,GND) but most of the times can tollerate a 3.3V DataIN signal like the one produced by the RaspberryPi (and other ARM boards) gpio pins.
-If you notice that your leds are flickering or not too bright, you could need a level shifter/converter/translator for you data pin.
-There are a lot of different ways (with different performance) to translate a 3.3V signal to a 5V one, but the most cost effective way to solve this specific problem is maybe just to buy a simple level converter [like this one from SparkFun](https://www.sparkfun.com/products/12009).
+First of all an hardware note, WS281x leds are 3-pins 5V devices (Vcc,DataIN,GND) but most of the times can tollerate a 3.3V DataIN signal like the one produced by the RaspberryPi's gpio pins (and other ARM board's gpios).

+If you notice that your leds are flickering or not too bright while connecting them directly to a gpio, you could need a level shifter/converter/translator for you data pin.
+There are *a lot* of different ways (with different performance) to translate a 3.3V signal to a 5V one, but the most cost effective way to solve this specific problem is maybe just to buy a simple level converter [like this one from SparkFun](https://www.sparkfun.com/products/12009).
 It works perfectly and you just need to solder a pin header and you are ready to go.

 Now, for the software side, suppose we are using a strip with 60 WS2812B leds, the first thing we need to do is obtain an instance of `PWMOutput` from SwiftyGPIO and use it to initialize the `WS281x` object: